algolia/react-instantsearch/packages/react-instantsearch-hooks/README.md

 React InstantSearch Hooks is a headless React library that lets you create an instant search results experience using Algolia’s search API.

-Check out our [**Getting Started guide**](https://algolia.com/doc/guides/building-search-ui/getting-started/react-hooks/) to start implementing a full-featured search experience with react InstantSearch Hooks.
+Check out our [**Getting Started guide**](https://algolia.com/doc/guides/building-search-ui/getting-started/react-hooks/) to start implementing a full-featured search experience with React InstantSearch Hooks.

 ## Documentation